The Ultimate Guide to

 “Mescal beans contain mescaline”

-Although psychoactive, the “mescal beans” of Sophora secundiflora (Texas mountain laurel) do not contain mescaline.
-Nor indeed do mezcal tequilas made from the agave plant.
-But it’s understandable to assume that they do.
+Although psychoactive, the “mescal beans” of Sophora secundiflora (Texas Mountain Laurel) do not contain mescaline.
+Nor do mezcal tequilas made from the agave plant.
 The fact is, the term “mescal” was erroneously applied to peyote, or “mescal buttons,” in the first place; the word actually derives from the Nahuatl (Aztec) word mexcalli, meaning “agave.”

 Mescaline can be detected in the urine for one to four days after use, but it’s not included in either standard or extended drug screens.
 Virtually all labs require a specific test for the substance, so unless your employer is a real stickler and specifically worried that you’ve been frequenting peyote ceremonies, you should be fine.